marqgray/valheim-mute-deers/README.md

 This mod will not receive any new feature updates.
-This mod may be incorporated into a larger mod of mine with new features and changes in the future.
+This mod may be incorporated into a larger mod of my making with new features, changes, and optimizations in the future.